kanagalasrilakshmi/Assignment4PDP/res/DESIGN-README.txt

 # Modify Portfolio "M":
 # User is prompted if he wants to sell or purchase stocks.
 # If user wants to sell stocks on a particular date for a particular tickr symbol, if the tickr symbol exists in the portfolio is checked initially, if not present user is prompted to enter valid tickr symbol that is in portfolio.
 # number of stocks till that date are checked.
-If its number is less then the stocks to be sold then user prompted that this transaction cannot be made.
+If its number is less than the stocks to be sold then user prompted that this transaction cannot be made.
 # If user wants to purchase stocks on a particular date for a particular tickr symbol, tickr symbol is checked against the NASDAQ symbols.
 If not valid user is prompted to add a valid tickr symbol.
-# If user gives a negative commission fees then promted to give wither float or integer values only.
+# If user gives a negative commission fees then prompted to give wither float or integer values only.
 # if the user gives the date of purchase in wrong format or a future date or a today's date before stock market opens(9:30 am) then he is prompted to give a valid date.